Itsyourdriver/DriversUtils-NWAPI/README.md

 - MTF Nu-7 can spawn.
 They have 10 more hp, guaranteed better gear, and are basically just epsilon-11 on steroids. :D (now disableable in config, not in this repo yet)
 - The Science Team can spawn. (don't ask)
 - Facility Guard Captain class which is a beefed up guard class that is put in place to try and balance out guards for lower players.
 Notable things are that they start with an mtf prviate keycard.
 - Adds "The Kid", whom spawns with candy and is shorter than everyone else.
-This was fun during the christmas event so we could have voice effects using the cake :)
+This was fun during the christmas event so we could have voice effects using the effect that was used for the cake during that time :)
 - Adds the MTF Boom Boom Boy (would've been called Demolitionist but friends voted otherwise).
 Self explanatory.
 - Adds the Chaos Specialist Subclass.
 They get one special SCP item.
-- Adds the Senior Researcher.
+- (Disabled due to the science team.)
+Adds the Senior Researcher.
 They get a better card.

 ### Other Changes
 - Coins get "randomized" (changed into a random item from a list) on very fine.
 - Chaos will be forced if mtf spawn twice in a row.
 Mostly fixes some of the issues for **low** player servers.
 (5-7 plr servers, once there are 2 scps it changes tho)
 - Custom Cassie Messages for multiple different ingame events.
 - CustomInfo/Role names when you hover over someone who is a custom class.
-(DISABLED DUE TO UNFORSEEN ISSUES)
+(DISABLED DUE TO DESYNCING)
 - SCP-049-2 instances have their height randomized
+- Music for candy.
+Files NOT provided

 Have fun!